gammesB/tiny-slider-withfixes/README.md

 + [License](#license)

 ## What's new
+- implemented solution from https://github.com/KePitt2/tiny-slider for a possible error that can occur in the getClientWidth fucntion.
 - https://github.com/ganlanyuan/tiny-slider/pull/592 implemented
 - https://github.com/ganlanyuan/tiny-slider/pull/589 implemented
 - added timeOutBeforeResumeAutoplay to make the delay a bit longer if a person chooses a specific slide